aledsdavies/opal/docs/ARCHITECTURE.md

 - Retry/timeout on individual commands
 - Aggregated results with failure policy

 This level of infrastructure operations was traditionally split across multiple tools.
-The unified decorator model handles it seamlessly.
+The decorator model handles it seamlessly.

 ## Why This Architecture Works

 **Contract-first development**: Resolved plans are immutable execution contracts with verification, giving teams deployment confidence.

-**Unified IaC + ops**: Mix infrastructure provisioning with operations scripts in one language, eliminating tool boundaries.
+**IaC + ops together**: Mix infrastructure provisioning with operations scripts in one language, eliminating tool boundaries.

 **Plugin extensibility**: Organizations can build custom decorators through verified, source-hashed plugins while maintaining security guarantees.

 **Stateless simplicity**: No state files to corrupt or manage - decorators query reality fresh each time and use contract verification for consistency.

-**Unified execution model**: Everything becomes a decorator internally, making the system predictable and extensible without special cases.
+**Consistent execution model**: Everything becomes a decorator internally, making the system predictable and extensible without special cases.

 **Performance optimization**: Plan-time expansion, parallel resolution, and dead code elimination ensure efficient execution at scale.